postsharp/postsharp-emails/metalama-email-course/060-creating-aspects-intro.md

     if (user != "Mr Bojangles")
     {
-        throw new SecurityException("The 'HelloFromMrBojangles()' method can only be called by Mr Bojangles");
+        throw new SecurityException("The 'HelloFromMrBojangles()' method can only be called by Mr Bojangles.");
     }

     Console.WriteLine("Hello");
 }
 ```

-While this is a simple example, it serves to illustrate that creating custom aspects should not be seen as a daunting task.
+While this is a simple example, it demonstrates that creating custom aspects is not as daunting as it may seem.

 The Metalama Documentation provides comprehensive information on [creating custom aspects](https://doc.metalama.net/conceptual/aspects).